-Coronavirus: Public health expert believes Government not doing enough to prevent spread
+Coronavirus: Govt needs to consider closing schools, restricting public transport - public health expert Michael Baker

 • Coronavirus: Everyone travelling to NZ from overseas to self-isolate

-However, leading microbiologist Dr Siouxsie Wiles told Newstalk ZB that at this stage schools do not need to be closed.
+Leading microbiologist Dr Siouxsie Wiles told Newstalk ZB that at this stage schools do not need to be closed.

 "What it would take would be some cases of community transmission," she said.